-This error can occur when a Connection Object being used in the bean has not been closed or nulled out.
+This error can occur when a Connection object used in the bean is not closed or nulled out.

-To confirm that this is the problem, look for an exception stack in the JVM log for the EJB Container which hosts the enterprise bean, which looks similar to:
+To confirm this is the problem, look for an exception stack in the JVM log for the EJB container that hosts the enterprise bean, and looks similar to:

-''' [time EDT] <ThreadID> StatefulPassi W CNTR0001W: A Stateful SessionBean could not be passivated: StatefulBeanO (BeanId(XXX#YYY.jar#ZZZZ, <ThreadID>), state = PASSIVATING) com.ibm.ejs.container.passivator.StatefulPassivator@<ThreadID> java.io.NotSerializableException: com.ibm.ws.rsadapter.jdbc.WSJdbcConnection at java.io.ObjectOutputStream.outputObject((Compiled Code)) at java.io.ObjectOutputStream.writeObject(ObjectOutputStream.java(Compiled Code)) at java.io.ObjectOutputStream.outputClassFields((Compiled Code)) at java.io.ObjectOutputStream.defaultWriteObject((Compiled Code)) at java.io.ObjectOutputStream.outputObject((Compiled Code)) at java.io.ObjectOutputStream.writeObject(ObjectOutputStream.java(Compiled Code)) at com.ibm.ejs.container.passivator.StatefulPassivator.passivate((Compiled Code)) at com.ibm.ejs.container.StatefulBeanO.passivate((Compiled Code) at com.ibm.ejs.container.activator.StatefulASActivationStrategy.atUnitOfWorkEnd ((Compiled Code)) at com.ibm.ejs.container.activator.Activator.unitOfWorkEnd((Compiled Code)) at com.ibm.ejs.container.ContainerAS.afterCompletion((Compiled Code) '''
+''' [time EDT] <ThreadID> StatefulPassi W CNTR0001W: A Stateful SessionBean could not be passivated: StatefulBeanO (BeanId(XXX#YYY.jar#ZZZZ, <ThreadID>), state = PASSIVATING) com.ibm.ejs.container.passivator.StatefulPassivator@<ThreadID> java.io.NotSerializableException: com.ibm.ws.rsadapter.jdbc.WSJdbcConnection at java.io.ObjectOutputStream.outputObject((Compiled Code)) at iava.io.ObjectOutputStream.writeObject(ObjectOutputStream.java(Compiled Code)) at java.io.ObjectOutputStream.outputClassFields((Compiled Code)) at java.io.ObjectOutputStream.defaultWriteObject((Compiled Code)) at java.io.ObjectOutputStream.outputObject((Compiled Code)) at java.io.ObjectOutputStream.writeObject(ObjectOutputStream.java(Compiled Code)) at com.ibm.ejs.container.passivator.StatefulPassivator.passivate((Compiled Code)) at com.ibm.ejs.container.StatefulBeanO.passivate((Compiled Code) at \verb| com.ibm.ejs.container.activator.Stateful ASActivationStrategy.atUnitOfWorkEnd| \\ ((Compiled Code)) at com.ibm.ejs.container.activator.Activator.unitOfWorkEnd((Compiled Code)) at com.ibm.ejs.container.ContainerAS.afterCompletion((Compiled Code) '''

-where XXX,YYY,ZZZ is the Bean's name, and <ThreadID> is the thread ID for that run.
+where XXX,YYY,ZZZ is the Bean's name, and <ThreadID> is the thread ID for that

 To correct this problem, the application must close all connections and set the reference to null for all connections.
-Typically this is done in the ejbPassivate() method of the bean.
-See the enterprise bean specification mandating this requirement, specifically section 7.4 in the EJB specification version 2.0.
-Also, note that the bean must be coded to reacquire these connections when the bean is reactivated.
-Otherwise, there will be NullPointerExceptions when the application tries to reuse the connections.
+Typically this activity is done in the ejbPassivate() method of the bean.
+See the enterprise bean specification mandating this requirement, specifically section 7.4 in the EJB specification Version 2.0.
+Also, note that the bean must have code to reacquire these connections when the bean is reactivated.
+Otherwise, there are NullPointerExceptions when the application tries to reuse the connections.

-Symptom: org.omg.CORBA.BAD PARAM: Servant is not of the expected type. minor code: 4942F21E completed: No
+Symptom: org.omg.CORBA.BAD_PARAM: Servant is not of the expected type. minor code: 4942F21E completed: No